CMS Market Share: The Most Popular Website Platforms in 2024

 Shopify is one of the newer players on the CMS market, relatively speaking.
 Though it was founded in 2006, just a few years after WordPress, it’s only really taken off with the boom in eCommerce of the last 5-10 years.

-Today it’s the most popular CMS that’s dedicated to eCommerce.
+Today it’s the most popular CMS for eCommerce websites.
 Like WordPress, it makes it easy for non-technical people to build a professional and functional website.
 However, it does so with a specific focus on the tools needed to run online stores.

 Millions of eCommerce websites across 175 countries use Shopify, due to the way the platform holds your hand through building an online store.
 Things like product collections, blogging features, and the backend tools you need to manage orders are all built in to the platform.